Visiting Zion in August

 Learn all about what to expect visiting Zion National Park in August

-August is a great time of year to visit Zion National Park.
-The valley of Zion Canyon is booming with life, and the cool Virgin River is an oasis in the hot desert.
+August is an excellent time of year to visit Zion National Park.
+The valley of Zion Canyon is booming with life, and the calm Virgin River is an oasis in the hot desert.
 There are many benefits to visiting Zion in August, as well as some drawbacks.
 Below we have categorized the most common “when-to-go” questions to help you determine if August is the best month for you to visit Zion National Park.

 Benefits of Visiting Zion in AUgust